 The high quality of Steep Stone’s research and writing, the striking design style and inspirational, full colour action photos make this a truly breathtaking, extremely innovative and highly informative climbing guidebook.

-CLICK OPPOSITE TO VIEW A SELECTION OF SAMPLE PAGES AND ACTION PHOTOGRAPHS
+CLICK ON SAMPLE PAGES TO VIEW A SELECTION OF SAMPLE PAGES AND ACTION PHOTOGRAPHS

 WHY THE UNUSUAL DESIGN LAYOUT?

 The innovative landscape orientation is a particularly effective way of presenting information.
 A landscape page has the advantage that its 3-column grid can efficiently allow for the many small topos that some climbing and bouldering venues require.
 At the same time photos of 1, 2, or 3 column width are large enough to provide inspiring action.
 Conventional landscape guides (spine along the short edge) have proven unpopular for their weaker construction and awkwardness on a bookshelf … hence Central Wales - Elenydd's rather unusual and slightly more robust layout.

 Almost all modern climbing guidebooks are finished with either a ‘Perfect Binding’ (pages glued together) or ‘Thread Sewn’ binding (sewn & glued).
 Both these methods result in a much tighter gutter along the spine of the book than does the more expensive case-bound binding method, as used in traditional hard back books.
 Consequently artwork too close to the gutter is lost within this binding (a problem affecting many modern climbing guidebooks).
 Turning the page sideways allows more quality landscape photographs to bleed off the full page, while only ‘non essential’ parts of an image need extend to the gutter.
 This avoids the need for images to extend across a double page spread, often with less than satisfactory results.